theNewDynamic/minjinlee.com/_posts/2017-12-02-the-herald-glasgow-what-have-the-great-and-the-good-been-reading-in-2017.md

 Ali Smith’s Autumn (Hamish Hamilton 16.99) is a luminous book and is my favourite type of writing, which is to say simultaneously a beautifully constructed fictional exploration and wisely observed social critique.

-For the complete article, please click the link.&nbsp;
+For the complete article, please click the link.